MyPureCloud/developer-center-blog/source/2024-03-15-cx-as-code-export-capabilities/index.md

 Take note that in this code sample, genesyscloud_group refers to the exported resource ID.

+#### Enable Dependency Resolution:

+By default, Terraform exports only the dependencies explicitly listed in your configuration.
+For example, if you export a queue that references a skill, Terraform will include the queue but only reference the GUID of the dependent skill group.

+To export additional dependencies automatically, set ```enable_dependency_resolution ``` to ```true```.
+When turned on, Terraform will export not only the queue but also the associated skill group.
+Terraform also considers static dependencies associated with an architecture flow.
+These are exported automatically when ```enable_dependency_resolution ``` is active.
+Sometimes you need to exclude specific fields from an export.
+For instance, if you want to omit division references, use the ```exclude_attributes``` option.

 To export existing resources, you may refer to this [documentation](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs/guides/export)